Why discharges happen Q&A

 Our Council is not unique when it comes to sewer overflow discharges to waterways.
 Other councils in New Zealand discharge wastewater into waterways when the sewer system is overloaded.

-How many discharges to waterways have occurred due to heavy rain since 2014?
+Number of discharges to waterways due to heavy rain since 2014

 3 September 2017 - rainfall over 48hrs - 76.6mm